-Entrepreneurship, incumbent organizations and development
+Entrepreneurship, incumbent organizations, and development

 Hobday and Perini analyze the role of entrepreneurship in the development process, dispelling also the myth of a diffused entrepreneurial potential for industrial development hidden in marginality and compressed by bureaucracy and red tape.
-As we already mentioned, developed capitalist economies have no monopoly for entrepreneurial efforts.
-A distinguished feature of industrial economies, however, is that a significant share of such efforts is devoted to the manipulation and improvement of products, production technologies and the development and maintenance of organizations able to implement them.
-This is the type of entrepreneurial and managerial abilities required by the great transformation.
-And indeed, as Amsden's chapter argues, most often the accumulation of technological and managerial capabilities has historically occurred within domestic firms rather than within subsidiaries of foreign owned firms.
-One of the reasons for this phenomenon (which is not going to disappear: see also the remarks in the chapter by Castaldi,

-Cimoli, Correa, Dosi) is that even when MNCs are an important source of capital investment, they often carry a relatively limited technology transfer, with the most tacit forms of knowledge and a good deal of R&D activities being kept in developed countries (indeed, often near the corporate headquarters).
-One could say that MNCs tend to bring in higher 'static capabilities' but also often entail greater obstacles for local 'dynamic' learning capabilities.
+As we already mentioned, developed capitalist economies have no monopoly of entrepreneurial effort.
+A distinguished feature of industrial economies, however, is that a significant share of such effort is devoted to the manipulation and improvement of products and production technologies, and the development and maintenance of organizations able to implement them.
+These are the types of entrepreneurial and managerial abilities required by the great transformation.
+And indeed, as Amsden's chapter argues, most often the accumulation of technological and managerial capabilities has historically occurred within domestic firms rather than within subsidiaries of foreign-owned firms.
+One of the reasons for this phenomenon (which is not going to disappear: see also the remarks in Chapter 3 by Castaldi, Cimoli, Correa, and Dosi) is that even when MNCs are an important source of capital investment, they often carry a relatively limited technology transfer, with the most tacit forms of knowledge and a good deal of R&D activities being kept in developed countries (indeed, often near the corporate headquarters).
+One could say that MNCs tend to bring in higher 'static capabilities' but also often entail greater obstacles to local 'dynamic' learning capabilities.2